vim/vim-win32-installer/README.md

 The `gvim...pdb.zip` file only contains the corresponding pdb files for debugging the binaries.

-If you need a dynamic interface to Perl, Python2, Python3, Ruby, <del>TCL,</del> Lua or Racket/MzScheme, make sure you also install the following.
+If you need a dynamic interface to Perl, Python2, Python3, Ruby, <del>TCL,</del> Lua or Racket, make sure you also install the following.
 Vim will work without it, but some Plugin might need this additional dependency. (e.g.
 [Gundo](https://github.com/sjl/gundo.vim) needs a working Python2 installation,
 [Command-T](https://github.com/wincent/command-t) needs a working Ruby